msaad1999/KLiK-SocialMediaWebsite/README.md

 ## The Team

 A huge thanks to the wonderful team without which this entire project would not have been possible.
-Check out their profiles and star their repos! :)
+Check out our profiles and star our repos! :)

 <img src="_git%20assets/me.png" width="150"/> | <img src="_git%20assets/kamal.png" width="150"/> | <img src="_git%20assets/ubaid.png" width="150"/> | <img src="_git%20assets/ait.png" width="150"/>
 ---|---|---|---